How Much Do Aesthetic/Cosmetic Nurses Make?

 -

-Practice what you are going to say to the hiring manager, being careful to remain confident and respectful.
-Be open to the value represented by benefits and perks such as additional vacation days or schedule flexibility.
+Practice what you will say to the hiring manager, remaining confident and respectful.
+Be open to the value of benefits such as health, dental, and life insurance, paid time off, and retirement plans.

 -

-Per Diem – Per diem translates to per day, and per diem nurses get paid for each day that they work.
-Because they are available on a flexible basis, their hourly pay rate is generally higher than those who work a standard shift.
-The disadvantage to paying a per diem aesthetic nurse is that you will not receive vacation, healthcare insurance, or other typical employee benefits.
+Per Diem – Per diem translates to per day, and per diem nurses get paid for each workday.
+Their flexibility typically translates to a higher hourly rate than standard shift nurses.
+The disadvantage to working per diem as an aesthetic nurse is that you will not receive typical employee benefits.

 -

-Contract – Contract nurses sign agreements with a facility promising to work in a position for a specific, limited period of time.
-Contract nurses have the advantage of knowing the hours and compensation that they will receive and may be offered extensions if the need continues or another opening arises.
+Contract – Contract nurses sign agreements with a facility promising to work in a position for a specific, limited period.
+Contract nurses have the advantage of knowing the hours and compensation they will receive and may be offered extensions if the need continues or another opening arises.
 Travel nursing is a type of contract nursing assignment.

 -